manell0/MileStone-2-emoji-memory/README.md

 - ##### Functionality Requirements
   - The user will be able to:
-    - Easily navigate through the site in order to find the information they want.
+    - Easily navigate through the site to find the information they want.
     - Easily start and play the memory game.

 ### Structure

-The information architecture was organized in a hierarchical tree structure in order to ensure that users could navigate through the site with ease and efficiency, with the following results:
+The information architecture was organized in a hierarchical tree structure to ensure that users could navigate through the site with ease and efficiency, with the following results:

 ![Hierarchical tree structure](assets/readme-resources/Structure.jpg)

 ### Skeleton

-Wireframe mockup were created in a Figma Workspace with providing a positive user experience in mind:
+Wireframe mockup was created in a Figma Workspace with providing a positive user experience in mind:

 **_[Link to Figma Wireframes as PDF](assets/readme-resources/Figma.pdf)_**